copernicus-mogley/zkav.club/opportunities/README.md

 # Opportunities

+Some moments are quiet.
+Then the wave hits.

-Work comes in waves.
-When it does, we’re glad to have people who can step in and carry it through.
+When it does, we’re glad to have folks who can step in and see it through.

 We’re stewarding an archive designed for future creators, historians, and builders to actually use.
 That takes more than recording.
 It takes transcripts, clips, edits, graphics, livestream finesse, and the care work that moves items from the event to the public archive and beyond.